-Agile has taken over software companies around the world by storm.
+Agile Transformation has taken over software companies around the world by storm.
 It is no longer just a software development methodology, but more so an idealogy, which has become the cornerstone for cutting-edge businesses.
 Agile is adopted not just as a means to increase efficiency, but also effectiveness, which means that software development companies, can deliver better value, and get it to the market faster.
 The benefits of Agile transformation are well known – happy employees and customers, shortened cycle times, decreased costs, increased revenue, flexibility, higher quality, shorter learning cycles and so forth.
 Given the extensive list of benefits, it is no surprise that ISVs are so quick to adopting agile.
 But how does one measure the benefits of going agile?

 What is the goal?